ricmmartins/docker-dspace-azure/README.md

 ```
 ### Create the database and install a required extension:

 Dspace requires the PostgreSQL 'pgcrypto' extension.
 So we need to create the database and install this extension.
-I'll use the [psql](https://www.postgresql.org/docs/9.2/static/app-psql.html) command line to do this.
+I'll use the [psql](https://www.postgresql.org/docs/9.2/static/app-psql.html) to do this.

 ```
 psql --host=mydemoserver.postgres.database.azure.com --port=5432 --username=myadmin@mydemoserver --dbname=postgres